Filovent boat rental agency

 Veere Dordrecht

-In the afternoon, optional Authentic / Experience excursion: The Kinderdijk Windmills.
-Discover the magnificent windmills of Kinderdijk and learn how the Dutch have been mastering water management for over 1,000 years through unique expertise.
-Walk to the famous windmill site—nowhere else in the world can you see so many windmills together in one place.
-This is one of the reasons why the Kinderdijk windmills have been listed as a UNESCO World Heritage Site since 1997.
+Sailing to Dordrecht.
+In the morning, optional authentic excursion/experience: the windmills of... more+ Kinderdijk.
+Discover the magnificent windmills of Kinderdijk and see how the Dutch have managed to control the water for over 1,000 years thanks to their unique expertise.
+Walk to the famous windmill site.
+This is the only place in the world where you can see so many windmills together.
+This is one of the reasons why the windmills of Kinderdijk have been listed as a World Heritage Site since 1997.
+Return to the ship.

 Breakfast